ebanderson3/Competition-Programming-Notes/Math/Geometry.md

 ```

 ## Pick's Theorem
-$A$ is the area of the polygon, $i$ is the number of points inside the polygon, and $b$ is the number of points on the boundary of the polygon.
+$A$ is the area of the polygon, $i$ is the number of points inside the polygon, and $b$ is the number of points on the boundary of the polygon (the vertexes).
 $$A = i + \frac{b}{2} - 1$$
 $$i = A - \frac{b}{2} + 1$$